cowglow/XHR-Prototype/README.md

 ###
 ###

-Preferably, initialize on and event.
+Preferably, initialize on an event.
 In this case we use:
 ```sh
 window.addEventListener('load', function([event]){
     ...